Latamcash (LMCH) Trading Down 18.8% This Week

-Latamcash (LMCH) traded down 8.8% against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on September 28th.
-Latamcash has a market capitalization of $1.20 million and approximately $41,060.00 worth of Latamcash was traded on exchanges in the last day.
-One Latamcash coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last seven days, Latamcash has traded down 18.8% against the U.S. dollar.
+Latamcash (LMCH) traded down 8.8% against the US dollar during the one day period ending at 0:00 AM E.T. on September 29th.
+One Latamcash coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Latamcash has a total market cap of $1.20 million and $41,060.00 worth of Latamcash was traded on exchanges in the last day.
+During the last seven days, Latamcash has traded 18.8% lower against the US dollar.

 Here is how related cryptocurrencies have performed during the last day: